Tarasovk49/Nuclesome_interactom/README.md

 7. Write a table with human genes for each pdb structure.
 ### wordcloud.py
 1. Sort genes from obtained tables according to *histone_genes.csv* on histone and non-histone proteins.
-2. Generate two txt files to be used by https://www.wordclouds.com/.
+2. Generate two text files with histone and non-histone genes to be used by https://www.wordclouds.com/.
 Gene letter size is proportional to frequency of according protein being represented in pdb files.

 ## Dependencies
 1. python 3.*